WoolwichWeb/joomla-on-platformsh/README.md

 Finally, commit the changes and push the project to Platform.sh.

-This next step will download and install Joomla on the Platform.sh environment, if you would prefer to setup Joomla yourself, run `platform ssh touch web/index.php` before the next step.
-For example, if you already have a Joomla! site, you may wish to use the code from that (instructions for that are outside the scope of this document).
+This next step will download and install Joomla on the Platform.sh environment.
+If you already have a Joomla! site, you may wish to use that site's code.
+While instructions for using custom code are outside the scope of this document, it should be possible to achieve by commenting out any unwanted steps in `.platform.app.yaml`.

 ```bash
 cd PLATFORM_SH_SITE_DIR